By the end of this section, you will be able to:

 A final approach to exchange rate policy is for a nation to choose a common currency shared with one or more nations is also called a merged currency.
 A merged currency approach eliminates foreign exchange risk altogether.
 Just as no one worries about exchange rate movements when buying and selling between New York and California, Europeans know that the value of the euro will be the same in Germany and France and other European nations that have adopted the euro.

 However, a merged currency also poses problems.
 Like a hard peg, a merged currency means that a nation has given up altogether on domestic monetary policy, and instead has put its interest rate policies in other hands.
 When Ecuador uses the U.S. dollar as its currency, it has no voice in whether the Federal Reserve raises or lowers interest rates.
 The European Central Bank that determines monetary policy for the euro has representatives from all the euro nations.
-However, from the standpoint of, say, Portugal, there will be times when the decisions of the European Central Bank about monetary policy do not match the decisions that would have been made by a Portuguese central bank.
+However, from the standpoint of, say, Portugal, there will be times when the decisions of the European Central Bank about monetary policy do not match the decisions that a Portuguese central bank would have made.

 The lines between these four different exchange rate policies can blend into each other.
 For example, a soft peg exchange rate policy in which the government almost never acts to intervene in the exchange rate market will look a great deal like a floating exchange rate.
 Conversely, a soft peg policy in which the government intervenes often to keep the exchange rate near a specific level will look a lot like a hard peg.
 A decision to merge currencies with another country is, in effect, a decision to have a permanently fixed exchange rate with those countries, which is like a very hard exchange rate peg.
-The range of exchange rates policy choices, with their advantages and disadvantages, are summarized in Table 16.3.
+Table 16.3 summarizes the range of exchange rates policy choices, with their advantages and disadvantages.

 |Situation||Floating Exchange Rates||Soft Peg||Hard Peg||Merged Currency|